milesroberts-123/tajimasDacrossSpecies/README.md

 # To do

+- [ ] calculate watterson's theta for each site

+- [ ] calculate Tajima's D for each site

+- [ ] break large chromosomes into sequences no longer than 500 Mb, otherwise `samtools index` will fail

-* add alpha and threshold number of occurences as paramters to `download_gbif.R`
+- [ ] add alpha and threshold number of occurences as paramters to `download_gbif.R`

-* In `download_gbif.R` if a "graph not circular" error is returned, change alpha parameter
+- [ ] In `download_gbif.R` if a "graph not circular" error is returned, change alpha parameter

-* calculate variance in heterozygosity and k-mer patterns across sites or comparisons, so that you can compare SNP variation to k-mer variation
+- [ ] calculate variance in heterozygosity and k-mer patterns across sites or comparisons, so that you can compare SNP variation to k-mer variation

-* dynamically allocate memory to `fastp` based on the size of the input data
+- [ ] dynamically allocate memory to `fastp` based on the size of the input data

-* try submitting jobs to scavenger queue on first attempt, but switch to josephsnodes if job gets canceled
+- [ ] try submitting jobs to scavenger queue on first attempt, but switch to josephsnodes if job gets canceled

-* extract 4-fold degenerate sites using `degenotate` instead of `bedtools`?
+- [ ] extract 4-fold degenerate sites using `degenotate` instead of `bedtools`?

-* add error checking to main snakefile
+- [ ] add error checking to main snakefile

-* It looks like large genomes (e.g. **Aegilops tauschii**) pose problems for `degenotate` and `picardtools` even when I allocate more memory to these steps.
+- [ ] It looks like large genomes (e.g. **Aegilops tauschii**) pose problems for `degenotate` and `picardtools` even when I allocate more memory to these steps.

-* I occassionaly get a `graph not circular` error from my `download_gbif` script inside the `ashape2poly` function.
+- [ ] I occassionaly get a `graph not circular` error from my `download_gbif` script inside the `ashape2poly` function.
 I'm not sure what causes this...
 My guess is that the start and end points of the graph need to be the same and sometimes this function doesn't generate that for some reasons, even though it usually does.